AuriServe/Docs/Plugins/Plugin Structure.md

 # Plugin Structure

-A Plugin, in its barest form, is simply a folder containing a JavaScript source file for AuriServe to `require` and a [[Plugin Manifests]] identifying it.
+A Plugin, in its barest form, is simply a folder containing a JavaScript source file for AuriServe to `require` and a [[Plugin Manifest]] identifying it.